Search legal guides

 • No POPIA Chapter content — leaving SA-customer personal data without the section 21 operator-agreement coverage POPIA requires.

-• CPA-incompatible cancellation, auto-renewal and refund terms (the CPA cooling-off and 24-month cap routinely conflict with US-defaulted SaaS terms).
+• CPA-incompatible cancellation, auto-renewal and refund terms (the CPA cooling-off and 24-month cap (for natural-person consumers) routinely conflict with US-defaulted SaaS terms).

-• Liability-cap structures designed for US tort exposure that under-protect against POPIA penalty exposure (up to R10m per breach).
+• Liability-cap structures designed for US tort exposure that under-protect against POPIA penalty exposure (an administrative fine of up to R10 million).

 • ECTA section 43 disclosure gaps for SA customers transacting electronically.